On the number of points in a lattice polytope: Introduction

-This problem given to one of the authors by Rom Pinchasi.
-He noticed that if you scale a segment with vertices in a lattice in two times then the number of lattice points in the scaled segment will be odd.
-For polygons with vertices in a two-dimensional lattice, the same fact follows from Pick's formula and this polygon must be scaled in four times.
+This problem was given to one of the authors by Rom Pinchasi.
+He noticed that if we scale a segment with vertices in a lattice in two times, then the number of lattice points in the scaled segment will be odd.
+For polygons with vertices in a two-dimensional lattice, the same fact follows from Pick's formula except that this polygon must be scaled in four times.
 We will show that the following theorem holds: